-HaCo’s Lisanti May Be Censured After House Of Delegates Vote
+House Of Delegates Unanimously Votes To Censure Harford County House Delegate Mary Ann Lisanti

 Lisanti first denied ever using the racial slur, saying that she didn’t remember but then made an apology in a statement saying that word wasn’t in her vocabulary.

+“Not remembering that it’s that we have a thousand conversations a day,” she said.
+“It was a 17 hour day.
+I don’t remember.”

-She announced stepping down from leadership positions and agreed to participate in sensitivity training.
+Lisanti has since announced stepping down from leadership positions and agreed to participate in sensitivity training.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook